pulsar-neighborhood/pulsar-neighborhood.github.io/content/articles/Happenings-in-the-Pulsar-Neighborhood-June-22.md

 ### Pulsar in italiano #3

 And speaking of events, the Pulsar Neighborhood is co-hosting its third [Pulsar in italiano](https://www.meetup.com/nor-cal-apache-pulsar-meetup-group/events/286425963/)event with the JUG Bologna.
-Our guest speaker and Neighbor is Nicolo Boschi from DataStax (and newly appointed Committer for Pulsar.
+Our guest speaker and Neighbor is Nicolo Boschi from DataStax (and newly appointed Committer for Pulsar).
 The event is 22 June at 19:00 in Bologna, 10:00 am Pacific.
 It is virtual, so anyone can attend by registering on our NorCal Neighborhood meetup group.
 Below is the abstract.

 Nella nostra terza puntata della “Serie Pulsar in italiano”; Nicolò Boschi, Committer per i progetti Apache Pulsar e BookKeeper, ci illustrerà come costruire una pipeline di dati in streaming in tempo reale altamente scalabile e performante utilizzando i progetti Apache Cassandra e Pulsar.